 Complications of insomnia may include:

-- Increased risk and severity of long-term diseases or conditions, such as high blood pressure and heart disease
+- Increased likelihood and severity of chronic diseases or conditions, such as heart disease and high blood pressure.

 Good sleep habits can help prevent insomnia and promote sound sleep: